What to Drink to Lower Your Stroke Risk?

 3. High-Sodium Beverages

-• Why steer clear of them?
-Too much salt in your routine can lead to increased tension within your arteries.
-Over time, this added strain makes it harder for your heart to function smoothly, raising the chances of serious complications like high internal pressure and related concerns.
+• Why avoid excess?
+High salt intake can increase tension within arteries.
+Over time, this added strain makes it harder for a heart to work efficiently, raising risk of serious issues such as elevated internal pressure and related complications.

 • Better Option: Choose versions with minimal salt content, or try blending your own juice at home using fresh produce.
 This way, you can better manage what’s going into your glass—keeping it lighter and more natural without the extra load of added salt often found in store-bought varieties.